aVadim483/manticore-query-builder-php/docs/logging.md

 ## Logging

 The Manticore Query Builder supports compatible PSR Loggers.
-There are several where DEBUG,INFO or ERROR messages are logged.
+There are several where DEBUG, INFO or ERROR messages are logged.

 ### Enable logging